pytest3/fullstack-address-book/README.md

 ## Summary

-This address book app database that contains contacts and their personal information.
+This address book app contains contacts and their personal information.
 Users are able to use react/nextjs ui to interact (create, retrive, update and delete contacts) directly with a postgres DB.

 ## REST API